 The vision of the Department of Psychology is summed up in one word: “Relevance.”
 The Department of Psychology, housed in a University serving one of the world’s most diverse urban regions, is committed to excellence in teaching, research and service to the community.
 Our mission is to provide students with a strong academic background in psychology, as well as to help them develop professional competence.
-We encourage students to develop critical-thinking skills, creative abilities, interpersonal skills, ethical values and integrity in an inclusive community in which teaching and mentoring of students is valued.
+We encourage students to develop critical-thinking skills, creative abilities, interpersonal skills, ethical values and integrity in an inclusive community in which teaching and mentoring of students are valued.

 Our courses encourage scholarship, intellectual inquiry, professional achievement and service to the community.
 Students acquire many skills through fieldwork and service learning, as well as involvement in research projects guided by our faculty.
 We encourage students to gain knowledge and comprehension of the theories, concepts and empirical approaches used in psychology and their application to the human condition.